-As a producer of frozen potato specialities we are dependent upon fertile soil, pure water and clean air.
-That is why it is a matter of course for us that we make a stand to combat climate change and support environmental protection.
+As a manufacturer of frozen potato specialities, we rely on fertile soils, clean water and pure air.
+Which is why it goes without saying for us that we oppose climate change in whatever way we can and support climate protection.

 There would be no potatoes without the 4 elements air, water, fire and earth!
 Which is why we have decided on compensation in accordance with the four elements as a sustainable company.

 We rely on fertile soils, clean water, pure air and fire in the form of energy.
 Which is why we assume responsibility and compensate all of the CO2 emissions from our company with carbon credits that are based on the four elements: hydroelectric power in China, wind power in in Taiwan, energy efficiency in Ruanda and forest protection in the Brazil’s Amazonian rainforest.